Problem Definition

 Jito's proposed solution — BAM (Block Assembly Marketplace) — creates new problems for validators rather than solving existing ones.

-* Block building authority transferred to BAM nodes, reducing validators to **executors only**
+* Block building authority transfers to BAM nodes; validators are reduced to **executors only**

-* ACE (Application-Controlled Execution) favors apps and protocols over validators
+* ACE (Application-Controlled Execution) favors apps/protocols over validators

 | Issue | BAM | Flowra |